elliot-a/Seed-CRUD-Angular-Node/README.md

 gulp-node-angular-browserify-seed
 ============================

-#### A sexy seed project for gulp, node, angular, and browserify projects.
+#### A sexy seed project for gulp, angular, browserify with a node backend (consisting of simple RESTful API and a mongoDB),

-## Why another seed project :
+## Why this seed project :

 * This seed project aims to include most of the common features of an angular application, front and backend, with as little boilerplate as possible.